Refactor Access page to use SystemMetadata rather than EML

 My current approach is to generate SM.AccessPolicy from the EML that we have (including after it is modified in the UI but before being saved).
 This is working well so far for cases when the EML and the SystemMetadata are in synch (and it pretty much keeps them in synch since that is the only way in the UI to edit the AccessPolicy) .
 But if we encounter an EML file on the network that does not express the same AccessPolicy in the SystemMetadata there will be confusion.

-#3 Updated by Jing Tao about 8 years ago
+#3 Updated by Jing Tao over 8 years ago

 Now the access page will read and store the access information from the SystemMetadata object in both the data package and entity leve.
 Also, any access rules modification will change the eml file as well.

 However, there is an issue in the entity access.
 If a user modifies the access rule for an entity, the information will be stored in both the EML and the SystemMetadata object associated with the entity.
 When the user saves the data package, the eml file and the SystemMetadata object associated with the eml will be saved; the entity and the SystemMetadata object associated the entity will be not since the entity is not dirty.
 So the new access rule will be lost because the new SystemMetadata object hasn't been serialized.
 I propose to have a flag in the Enity class - systeMetadataIsDirty.
 If the flag is true, the SystemMetadata object associated with the entity will be serialized but the Entity file will not.